fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 ### Apr 4
 Early American Nature

-- Mark Fiege, _Republic of Nature_ (Ch.
-2: By the Law's of Nature and Nature's God), 57-99.

 - Richard White, "Discovering Nature in North America", 874--891.

-- Leo Marx, _Machine in the Garden_, 73-144.

 - Arthur Ekirch, Jr., _Man and Nature in America_, 10--21 (2: The Agrarian Dream)

 - Thomas Jefferson, _Notes on Virginia_ (TBD)

 ### Apr 6
 Romantic Nature